Skip to Main Content

 In his famous work of literary criticism, The Poetics, Aristotle argued that great and lasting works of literature (primarily drama/plays) conformed to what he termed the "unities," the unity of time (usually the work would take place over the course of a day or a week, unity of place (all action generally occurred in the same location, with news of other "outside" events, etc., coming from a character's recent arrival), and unity of action (all action leads directly to the climax of the story).

 And yet, another literary critic, a German named Gustav Freytag, developed his famous "pyramid" for expanding on Aristotle's and Poe's ideas concerning of the unities.
 For Freytag, every literary work (including prose now) should include the following parts: exposition, rising action, climax, falling action, resolution.
 In short, the exposition is the beginning of the work, "the lifting of the curtain," setting the stage so to speak, where we are introduced to characters (usually the primary characters), the setting, and the beginnings of the plot.
-During the rising action, we learn of motives and desires, "see" actions taken by characters, meet other (secondary) characters, and begin to sense the tension or conflict between them and the actions they've undertaken.
+During the rising action, we learn of motives and desires, "see" actions taken by characters, meet other minor (secondary) characters, and begin to sense the tension or conflict between them and the actions they've undertaken.
 The climax generally occurs at the point of the greatest tension or conflict, a central event occurs, an event the reader may or may not see coming.
-Next, the falling action, describes the aftermath of the climax, what has transpired, reflection upon what has taken place, etc. The last part, the resolution, arrives to wrap up the loose ends, resolve any remaining plot issues, and conclude the story.
+Next, the falling action, describes the aftermath of the climax, what has transpired, reflection upon what has taken place, etc. The last part, the resolution, arrives to wrap up the loose ends, resolve any remaining plot issues, questions, and conclude the story.
 I've included a humorous example of Freytag's Triangle using the story, "The Three Little Pigs."

-The last section, Allegory, deals with stories which involve a set of symbolic parallels.
-In "Young Goodman Brown," (Goodman is a religious term used in early America, meaning "a good man" but also indicated higher ranking in the church.
-The same applied to women, Goodwoman, but it is usually shortened to "Goody."), we meet a man recently married to his young bride, Faith.
+In "Young Goodman Brown," we meet a man recently married to his young bride, Faith (note the irony of her name).
 For Hawthorne, much interplay of vocabulary/irony is essential to creating avenues of interpretation and meaning.
-Young Goodman Brown has to leave town, travelling by foot, and, at midnight (hes, timing is everything), in the middle of the forest/woods, he meets a thinly disguised Devil who tempts Brown to his core.
-The parallels here are that Brown and his wife parallel the story of Adam and Eve, and although it's Brown who is tempted by the Devil, he remains resolute in his religion, but is convinced his wife (FAITH!) has fallen to temptation.
-The "was it real?" or "was it a dream?" serve to leave the reader with the same dilemma as Brown.
+Young Goodman Brown has to leave town, travelling by foot, and, at midnight (here, timing is everything), in the middle of the forest/woods, he meets a thinly disguised Devil who tempts Brown to his core.
+The symbolic parallels here are that Brown and his wife parallel the story of Adam and Eve (with a twist), and although it's Brown who is tempted by the Devil, he remains resolute in his religion beliefs but is convinced his wife (FAITH!) has fallen or given into temptation.
+The "was it real?" or "was it a dream?" ending, as well as Brown's actions, serve to leave the reader at the end of the story in the same quandary as Brown.

 "An Occurrence at Owl Creek Bridge"